-Early Presence (emerald-gold) 2021, oil on canvas 33 x 66 cm (13 x 26 in) , diptych
+Illumination (emerald-yellow) 2021, oil on canvas, 53 x 53cm

 In classical times, the circle expressed the world as a whole, including the five elements of earth, water, fire, air, and aether.
 In Zen Buddhism, the circle represents enlightenment or truth, and is said to reflect the mind of someone who has seen the truth.
 The circle can be found in the shinkyo, or sacred mirrors of Shinto, and in Zen circle calligraphy.
 It is simple and clear, but it may be the most difficult shape to grasp.
 The circle also refers to Nature's repetition and change where we live out our lives in this grand scheme of cycles.
 These new experiments by Francis bring the viewer face-to-face with his or her own reflection, inviting and facilitating introspection.